Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Discussion

-We proposed a method for carrying out dynamic analyses of coordinated online behavior and we applied it to study the Twitter debate related to the 2019 UK general election.
-Our novel approach, grounded on a multiplex temporal network and dynamic community detection, identified more coordinated communities than those found in previous works, surfacing temporal nuances of coordination that would not be observable otherwise.
+We investigated the temporal dynamics of coordinated online behavior in the context of two recent major elections and an information operation.
+Our novel approach, grounded on a multiplex temporal network and dynamic community detection, identified more coordinated communities than those found in previous works, surfacing temporal nuances of coordination that would not be observable with the traditional static approach.
 Our analysis produced key findings in multiple areas.
 Regarding coordinated communities, we found that the majority were rather unstable and experienced significant changes in size and membership through time.
-Moreover, some communities evolved in time in opposite ways (e.g., some expanded while others shrank).
-Regarding user membership to coordinated communities, we found evidence of heavy-tailed distributions implying the existence of a bulk (49\%) of users that belonged to a single community for all the time, and of a long tail (51\%) that belonged to many.
-The majority of user shifts from a community to another occurred between politically-aligned communities, although we found a subset of users who crossed the political spectrum.
-Finally, we found that moderate communities were more stable than strongly polarized ones, and that left-leaning communities managed to attract many new members to the detriment of right-leaning groups.
+Regarding user membership to coordinated communities, we found evidence of heavy-tailed distributions implying the existence of a bulk of relatively stationary users and of a long tail of volatile ones.
+The majority of user shifts from a community to another occurred between politically-aligned communities according to the echo chamber theory, although we found a subset of users who crossed the political spectrum.
+Finally, we found that content and network characteristics convey useful information for understanding why users move between certain coordinated communities.